LeeyYun/Dinosaur-AppleTV/README.md

 # Explore Dinosaurs 3D
 Step into Explore Dinosaurs 3D.
 Use the touch surface to play with high definition 3D models.
 Listen to professional HD voiceover narrations for each dinosaur.
 Ever wanted a Velociraptor as a pet?
 Feed your dinos until they're stuffed, and see what happens!

+Explore Dinosaurs 3D is now in the Apple TV App Store.
+Search for **"Explore Dinosaurs"** on the Apple TV App Store to try it out!
 <br>
 <br>